fbpx Skip to Content

 Grouping

-Grouping similar plants together is ideal because it creates a micro-growing climate.
+Grouping similar plants is ideal because it creates a micro-growing climate.
 Humidity is increased through plant transpiration – the water that evaporates through plant leaves.
 The more plants you have, the more localized humidity rises.

 For maximum effect, place a bowl of water in the middle of the collection of plants.